kazi-rayed-hossain/GitHub-useful-Commands/README.md

 ```sh
 git add -p
 ```
-## How to remove tracked files from the current working tree in Git:
+## :beginner: How to remove tracked files from the current working tree in Git:

 This command expects a commit message to explain why the file was deleted.